annasimps979-jpg/www.lastodyssey.net/Characters/Character-Advancement.md

 *  Advance a single attribute by 1.
 *  Advance a different attribute by 1.
 *  Unlock a new job or unlock a talent.
-*  Learn a flew power.
+*  Learn a flex power.

 ## Advancing Attributes
 When a player chooses to advance one of their character's attributes, they add +1 to either their [Body](../Characters/Attributes-and-Statistics#term-body), their [Mind](../Characters/Attributes-and-Statistics#term-mind), or their [Spirit](../Characters/Attributes-and-Statistics#term-spirit).
 The next time they take this improvement during the same tier, they must improve a different attribute.
 The maximum value that any of a character's attributes can have is 12.